OHIF/Viewers/platform/docs/docs/platform/extensions/modules/toolbar.md

 ```

-We have provided a common component for toolbar buttons called `ToolboxContainer`.
+We have provided a common component for toolbar buttons called `Toolbox`.
-The ToolboxContainer component serves as a versatile and configurable container for toolbar tools within your application.
-It is designed to work in conjunction with the useToolbar hook to manage tool states, handle user interactions, and render a customizable toolbar UI based on the application's needs.
+The Toolbox component serves as a versatile and configurable container for toolbar tools within your application.
+It is designed to work in conjunction with the useToolbar hook to manage tool states, handle user interactions, and memorize options
+using context API.

-The ToolboxContainer can be easily integrated into your application UI, requiring only the necessary services (servicesManager, commandsManager) and configuration parameters (buttonSectionId, title).
+The `Toolbox` can be easily integrated into your application UI, requiring only the necessary services (servicesManager, commandsManager) and configuration parameters (buttonSectionId, title).
 Here's a simple usage scenario: